French art: Rococo and Neoclassicism

 The latter half of the eighteenth century continued to see French preeminence in Europe, particularly through the arts and sciences, and the speaking the French language was expected for members of the European courts.
 The French academic system continued to produce artists, but some, such as Jean-Honoré Fragonard and Jean-Baptiste-Siméon Chardin, explored new and increasingly impressionist styles of painting with thick brushwork.
 Although the hierarchy of genres continued to be respected officially, genre painting, landscape, portrait, and still life were extremely fashionable.
-Chardin and Jean-Baptiste Oudry were hailed for their still lives although this was officially considered the lowest of all genres in the hierarchy of painting subjects.
+Chardin and Jean-Baptiste Oudry were hailed for their still lifes although this was officially considered the lowest of all genres in the hierarchy of painting subjects.

 One also finds in this period a Pre-romanticist aspect.
 Hubert Robert's images of ruins, inspired by Italian capriccio paintings, are typical in this respect as well as the image of storms and moonlight marines by Claude Joseph Vernet.
 So too the change from the rational and geometrical French garden of André Le Nôtre to the English garden, which emphasized artificially wild and irrational nature.
 One also finds in some of these gardens—curious ruins of temples—called "follies".

 The last half of the eighteenth century saw a turn to Neoclassicism in France, that is to say a conscious use of Greek and Roman forms and iconography.
-This movement was promoted by intellectuals like Diderot, in reaction to the artificiality and the decorative essence of the rocaille style.
+This movement was promoted by intellectuals such as Diderot, in reaction to the artificiality and the decorative essence of the rocaille style.
 In painting, the greatest representative of this style is Jacques-Louis David, who, mirroring the profiles of Greek vases, emphasized the use of the profile.
 His subject matter often involved classical history such as the death of Socrates and Brutus.
 The dignity and subject matter of his paintings were greatly inspired by the works of Nicolas Poussin from the seventeenth century.
 Poussin and David were in turn major influences on Jean Auguste Dominique Ingres.
 Other important neoclassical painters of the period are Jean-Baptiste Greuze, Joseph-Marie Vien and, in the portrait genre, Élisabeth Louise Vigée Le Brun.
 Neoclassicism also penetrated decorative arts and architecture.

-Architects like Ledoux and Boullée developed a radical style of neoclassical architecture based on simple and pure geometrical forms with a research of simetry and harmony, elaborating visionary projects like the complex of the Saltworks of Arc-et-Senans by Ledoux, a model of an ideal factory developed from the rational concepts of the Enlightment thinkers.
+Architects such as Ledoux and Boullée developed a radical style of neoclassical architecture based on simple and pure geometrical forms with a research of symmetry and harmony, elaborating visionary projects, for example the complex of the Saltworks of Arc-et-Senans by Ledoux, a model of an ideal factory developed from the rational concepts of the Enlightment thinkers.